rehan-shariff/bentlens/README.md

 ## Author
 Rehan Shariff (rehan.shariff@stackhall.com), Stackhall Learning Services, LLC.

+Some portions of this code is copyrighted by other authors (Michael Waterfall, Ryota Hayashi, Eduard Feicho, and Alexander Shishkov).
+Their code is licensed under the MIT or Apache licenses.
+All such files have the original copyright notice.

 ## License
 The code for Bent Lens is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.